Author: Juan Bencomo

 Pros: Extremely robust video hosting services.
 Player customization options and mobile optimization support for both content distribution and ads.

-Brightcove’s video hosting platform brings a lot of interesting features that, while not necessarily widely appealing for everyone, will be ideal for some.
+Brightcove’s video hosting platform brings a lot of interesting features that, while not necessarily widely appealing to everyone, will be ideal for some.
 The site makes uploading files and creating libraries fairly easy and intuitive, and added features make the platform ideal for hosting and managing on-demand video.
-However, if features overload is a concern, there are probably better video hosting sites for you out there, as Brightcove might end up providing (and charging for) a lot of functionality you might not need.
+However, if feature overload is a concern, there are probably better video hosting sites for you out there, as Brightcove might end up providing (and charging for) a lot of functionality you might not need.

 Pros: Similar to YouTube and Facebook, Dailymotion’s customer-facing side opens opportunities for organic reach, and its video hosting services can be used for free.

 Cons: Like similar platforms, Dailymotion relies on ads for monetization, which might be incompatible with your needs.